WaterFutures/EPyT-Flow/docs/tut.control.rst

 Besides the :ref:`simple <simple_controls>` and :ref:`complex <complex_controls>` EPANET
-control rules, EPyT-Flow also supports the implementation of :ref:`custom (advanced) control modules & algorithms <advanced_controls>` in Python code.
+control rules, EPyT-Flow also supports the implementation of :ref:`custom control modules & algorithms <custom_controls>` in Python code.
-Note that those advanced control modules can go beyond IF-THEN-ELSE controls as supported by EPANET -- i.e. arbitrary control logic can be implemented by the user, incl.
+Note that those custom control modules can go beyond IF-THEN-ELSE controls as supported by EPANET -- i.e. arbitrary control logic can be implemented by the user, incl.
 AI-based controls where for instance a neural network is utlized to make control decisions.